Efficient Dictionary Learning with Switch Sparse Autoencoders: Results

 \subsubsection{FLOP-Matched Results}

 For the FLOP-matched experiments, we train Switch SAEs with 2, 4 and 8 experts, with the results shown in the left two plots of \cref{fig:l0-mse}.
-The Switch SAEs are a Pareto improvement over the TopK, Gated and ReLU SAEs in terms of both MSE and loss recovered.
+The Switch SAEs are a Pareto improvement over the TopK, Gated and ReLU SAEs in terms of both MSE and FLR.
 As we scale up the number of experts and represent more features, performance continues to increase while keeping computational costs and memory costs (from storing the pre-activations) roughly constant.
+For a detailed discussion of FLOP calculations, see~\cref{sec:flop}.